dgdimick/ARC-210-DCS-Display/PCBs/ARC-210_Button_PCB/Gerbers/README.md

 - **V1.1 and V1.2** Pulled PCB's designs due to design errors

-- **V2.0** is the current version, the inside of the circle on the PCB may need to but cut out, I wasn't able to have it manufactured with the cut due to the design becoming too complex for the PCB house.
+- **V2.0** is the current version, the inside of the circle on the PCB may need to be cut out, I wasn't able to have it manufactured with the cut due to the design becoming too complex for the PCB house.